-Our business has historically focused exclusively on the ATE market, which provides automated test equipment to the semiconductor market, however, in recent years we have begun to diversify our served markets to address the thermal test requirements of several other markets outside the ATE market.
+Our business has historically focused exclusively on the ATE market, which provides automated test equipment to the semiconductor market; however, since 2009, we have begun to diversify our served markets to address the thermal test requirements of several other markets outside the ATE market.
 These include the automotive, consumer electronics, defense/aerospace, energy, industrial and telecommunications markets.
-In the last four years, our net revenues from sales in markets outside the ATE market have ranged from 17% to 30%.
-As we are a new market entrant in these markets outside the ATE market, our sales into these markets have varied significantly from period to period and we expect they will continue to do so in future periods.
+In the last five years, our net revenues from sales in markets outside the ATE market have ranged from 17% to 30%.
+As we are a relatively new market entrant in these markets outside the ATE market, our sales into these markets have varied significantly from period to period and we expect they will continue to do so in future periods.
 One of our goals is to further expand our sales in these markets outside the ATE market.
-For the years ended December 31, 2013 and 2012, our net revenues in markets outside the ATE market and those revenues as a percentage of our total revenues were \$10.1 million, or 26%, and \$7.8 million, or 18%, respectively.
+During both 2014 and 2013, our net revenues in markets outside the ATE market were \$11.1 million and represented 27% and 28%, respectively, of our total net revenues.

 The level of our net revenues in the various markets we serve outside the ATE market varies significantly from market to market.
-During 2013, our net revenues into the telecommunications, industrial and defense/aerospace markets represented 10%, 6% and 6%, respectively of our total net revenues.
+During 2014 and 2013, our net revenues into the telecommunications market represented 11% and 10%, respectively, of our total net revenues, while our net revenues into the defense/aerospace market represented 8% and 7%, respectively, of our total net revenues and our net revenues into the industrial market represented 4% and 9%, respectively, of our total net revenues.
 The level of our net revenues in these non-ATE markets has varied significantly in the past and we expect will vary significantly in the future as we build our presence in these markets and establish new markets for our products.
 Because we are a recent market entrant in these markets, we have not yet developed meaningful market shares in these non-ATE markets.
 Consequently, we are continuing to evaluate buying patterns and opportunities for growth in these markets that may affect our performance.
 The following discussion of our markets, therefore, is limited to only the ATE and semiconductor markets, which currently represent the majority of our net revenues.